-Cal OES requires Subrecipients obtain a performance bond for any equipment item over \$250,000 or any vehicle, aircraft, or watercraft financed with HSGP funds.
+Cal OES requires Subrecipients obtain a performance bond for any equipment item over \$250,000 or any vehicle, aircraft, or watercraft that has been paid with HSGP funds prior to receiving the final product(s).
 Subrecipients must provide a copy of all performance bonds to their Program Representative no later than the time of reimbursement.